ZzenlD/zzenld/README.md

     - Ansible
     - Rancher
   hobbies:
-    - Travel and meet friends
+    - "Travel and meet friends"
-    - Fire department and civil protection
+    - "Fire department and civil protection"
-    - Design and operate secure IT solutions
+    - "Design and operate secure IT solutions"
 ```
 <br>